benidevo/order-fulfillment/doc/PRD.md

 ### Project Goal

-Create an educational order fulfillment service that demonstrates Event Sourcing and CQRS (Command Query Responsibility Segregation) patterns using Java and Node.js with Kafka as an event bus.
-This service will showcase how these patterns facilitate domain separation, event-driven architecture, and the benefits of separate read and write models.
+Create an order fulfillment service using Event Sourcing and CQRS (Command Query Responsibility Segregation) patterns.
+The system uses Java and Spring Boot for the command service and a Go-based query service, connected through Kafka as an event bus.
+This approach showcases how these patterns facilitate domain separation, enable event-driven architecture, and provide the benefits of specialized read and write models.

 ### Educational Focus

-This project is intentionally designed as a learning tool rather than a production system.
-It prioritizes clarity of architectural concepts over enterprise-grade features, using in-memory storage for simplicity while maintaining proper event publishing to demonstrate eventual consistency.
+This project serves as a learning tool for understanding advanced architectural patterns rather than a production-ready system.
+It prioritizes clarity of concepts and implementation over enterprise-grade features, using in-memory storage with event publishing to demonstrate eventual consistency.

 ### Scope

-The project will include:
+The project includes:

-- Order registration (receiving finalized orders from upstream)
-- Inventory allocation and verification
-- Order status tracking through the fulfillment lifecycle
-- Order cancellation with inventory returns
-- Separation of command and query responsibilities
-- Event-driven communication between components
+- **Command Processing**: Handling write operations through explicit commands (create, update, cancel)
+- **Domain Enforcement**: Maintaining business rules and invariants within domain aggregates
+- **Event Generation**: Recording all state changes as immutable events
+- **Event Publishing**: Distributing events through Kafka to enable event-driven architecture
-- Demonstration of event sourcing as the source of truth
+- **Event Sourcing**: Using events as the source of truth for system state
+- **Inventory Management**: Allocating and returning inventory based on order changes
+- **Order Lifecycle Management**: Tracking orders through their fulfillment stages
+- **Polyglot Implementation**: Demonstrating how different languages can work together in a CQRS system

 ### Out of Scope

-- Persistent storage beyond Kafka (using in-memory for simplicity)
 - Authentication and authorization
-- Comprehensive error recovery mechanisms
 - Production-grade performance optimizations
+- User interfaces
+- Advanced error recovery mechanisms
+- Comprehensive analytics
+- Payment processing
-- UI components
+- Customer management
-- Complex business workflows beyond basic fulfillment

 ## System Architecture

-The system follows a clean CQRS architecture with the following components:
+The system implements a clean CQRS architecture with the following components:

-### Command Side (Java)
+### Command Side (Java/Spring Boot)

-- RESTful API for receiving commands (register order, update status, cancel)
+- RESTful API for receiving commands (register order, update status, cancel, inventory management)
-- Command handlers for validation and processing
+- Command handlers for validation and domain rule enforcement
-- Domain models with proper aggregate boundaries
+- Domain models with proper aggregate boundaries (Order and Inventory)
 - Event generation and publishing to Kafka
-- In-memory event store for simplicity
+- In-memory event store with optimistic concurrency control
+- Comprehensive exception handling

 ### Event Bus (Kafka)

 - Central event distribution mechanism
-- Maintains ordered event streams
+- Maintains ordered event streams by aggregate ID
 - Enables eventual consistency between command and query sides
 - Provides event replay capabilities
+- Decouples command and query services

-### Query Side (Node.js - Planned)
+### Query Side (Go)

-- Event consumers creating read-optimized projections
+- Event consumers for building read-optimized projections (in development)
-- In-memory projection storage (MongoDB planned for future)
+- MongoDB for storing read models
-- RESTful API for efficient queries
+- RESTful API for efficient query operations
-- Multiple specialized read models based on use cases
+- Multiple specialized read models based on query requirements
+- Independent scaling from command side

 ## Domain Models